DFE-Digital/schools-experience/app/notify/notify_email/school_request_confirmation.3da1cb35-efd2-4aa6-8416-27efc5611d06.md

 * auto-generated emails and reminders - to save you time and keep candidates informed
 * the ability to confirm candidate attendance - to reduce candidate no-shows and repeated cancellations

-In the meantime, if you’ve got any any feedback, questions or would like to take part in user testing contact us at organise.schoolexperience@education.gov.uk.
+In the meantime, if you’ve got any any feedback, questions or would like to take part in user testing contact us at organise.school-experience@education.gov.uk.